triptease/docs/cross-domain-analytics.md

 ### Why don’t you use link decoration like Google Analytics?

-In our analysis and testing we have seen many urls that contain a visitor ID being shared freely thereby identifying multiple different visitors as a single visitor.
+In our analysis and testing we have seen many urls that contain a visitor ID being shared freely thereby identifying different visitors as one.
 Also, as single page application become more common we have found that websites often strip the query parameters before they can be read by your analytics scripts.

 ### How do you turn this on?